 Case background

 Mr KS, a 26 year old male presented to the lipid clinic at St George’s Hospital in London with a baseline cholesterol concentration of 8.8 mmol/L (340 mg/dL).
 On clinical examination, there were no tendon xanthomas, nor a family history of hypercholesterolemia or premature death from vascular disease.
 At this time Mr KS did not meet the Simon Broome criteria (Figure 1) for possible familial hypercholesterolemia (FH), and as the patient had a Body Mass Index (BMI) of 31.5 kg/m2 (target < 25), lifestyle modification was suggested, and a review appointment ordered for 6 months.
-A Carotid Intima-Medial Thickness (CIMT) measurement was ordered to assess early vascular change.
-The results showed no plaque, but a right CIMT of 0.6mm and a left CIMT of 0.7mm, which were both above the 97.5th percentile for his age.
+A Carotid Intima-Medial Thickness (CIMT) measurement was ordered to help assess vascular risk.
+The results showed no plaque, but a right CIMT of 0.6mm and a left CIMT of 0.7mm, which were both above the 97.5th percentile for his age consistent with early atheromatous change.